nextflow-io/training/docs/hello_nextflow/01_orientation.md

 # Orientation

 The Gitpod environment contains some test data that will be used in this workshop.
+All software required are already installed and configured in it too.

 !!! note